UNC’s financial struggles were evident before pandemic began

 “We have effectively defunded higher education at a time when we need it most,” said Deb Aikat, a member of the Faculty Executive Committee and associate professor in the Hussman School of Journalism and Media.

-An analysis from the Hechinger Report, a nonprofit news organization that specializes in in-depth education reporting, found that only three of North Carolina’s public four-year institutions showed any warning signs of financial stress: UNC-Chapel Hill, North Carolina Central University and Elizabeth City State University.
+An analysis from the Hechinger Report, a nonprofit news organization that specializes in in-depth education reporting, found that only three of North Carolina’s public four-year institutions showed any warning signs of financial stress: UNC-CH, N.C.
+Central University and Elizabeth City State University.
 All three were flagged for changes in state appropriations.

 In North Carolina, the state’s fiscal policy is largely to blame.